Japanese Encephalitis Vaccine

 What is the Japanese encephalitis vaccine?

 The Japanese encephalitis vaccine is an inactivated vaccine that is very effective at preventing infection.
 It is a two-dose vaccine administered 4 weeks apart; the second dose must be completed at least one week before travel.
+The Japanese encephalitis vaccine is approved for people age 2 months and older.

 Who should get the Japanese encephalitis vaccine?